North Texas Completes 2015 Class with Hannah Gerecke Signing

 Pitching Performances, Timely Hitting Leads Mean Green Past Pokes

 In 2014, Kee took the Mean Green to the most wins in the program’s 12-year history with 31 victories.
 In 2015, North Texas upset No. 7 Baylor on the road in Waco, the highest ranked team that the Mean Green have defeated in program history and just their second-ever top-25 win.
-And then in 2016, North Texas received votes in one of the national polls for the first time in school history.
+And then, in 2016, North Texas received votes in one of the national polls for the first time in school history after knocking off No. 21 Baylor two times in Waco.

 Under Kee, North Texas has had first-team All-Conference USA selections in three straight years and six all-conference selections overall in three years, including Kat Strunk, a two-time honoree and the 2014 C-USA Newcomer of the Year, the first specialty award in program history.